top of page

 1990-1993

-My first introduction to art was in New York City during the early 1990's where I was actively involved with a dynamic group of Brooklyn artists.
-The central idea of this group was to seek out old industrial spaces and independently organize large-scale multi-media art events.
+My first introduction to art took place in New York City in the early 1990s, when I became actively involved with a dynamic group of Brooklyn artists.
+The group’s central idea was to reclaim old industrial spaces and independently organize large-scale multimedia art events.

 bottom of page